Watford Junction railway station: History

-The old station closed when it was replaced by a new, larger station, which opened on 5 May 1858.
-The new Watford Junction station was located south of St Albans Road in order to accommodate the newly constructed branch line to St Albans.
+The old station closed when the new, larger station opened on 5 May 1858.
+The new Watford Junction station was south of St Albans Road in order to accommodate the newly constructed branch line to St Albans.
 The junction station was rebuilt in 1909, and was extensively redeveloped in the 1980s.
-The Grade-II-listed Old Station House still stands at 147A St Albans Road, a rare surviving example of architecture from the beginning of the railway age; today, the building is occupied by a second-hand car dealership.
+The Grade II-listed Old Station House still stands at 147A St Albans Road, a rare surviving example of architecture from the beginning of the railway age.
+Today, the building is occupied by a second-hand car dealership.